How to Recognize & Treat Work Addiction

 - Start planning out every day.

-- Give yourself permission to forgive yourself for relapsing.
+- Permit yourself to forgive yourself for relapsing.

 - Apologize to your family (if applicable) for your relapse and ask for their help.